Denel Aeronautics: History

 Denel Aeronautics' ties to the Atlas Aircraft Corporation meant that it effectively inherited various programmes that the company had been engaged in.
 It continued to remanufacture South African Air Force (SAAF) Dassault Mirage IIIs into the upgraded Cheetah into the late 1990s.

 Another such project was the in-development Rooivalk attack helicopter, which had been started amid the South African Border War of the 1980s.
 In concept, this attack helicopter was to escort friendly helicopter troop transports, conduct strike missions upon anti-aircraft positions, and effectively counter the increasing presence of Soviet-built tanks; in the latter role, it was to be equipped with anti-tank missiles.

-The Rooivalk was not a clean-design helicopter due to the significant challenges, very high cost and lengthy timescale that would have been needed; it was instead based upon one of existing designs already in service with the SAAF - the Aérospatiale SA 330 Puma.
+The Rooivalk was not a clean-design helicopter due to the significant challenges, very high costs, and lengthy timescales that would have been needed; it was instead based upon one of existing designs already in service with the SAAF - the Aérospatiale SA 330 Puma.
 The first Rooivalk prototype performed its maiden flight on 11 February 1990.

 Throughout the 1990s, the South African Army were broadly supportive of the Rooivalk programme, in part as the presence of South African attack helicopters would reduce the need for large numbers of tanks to be procured and maintained.
 The Army thus provided funding for the Rooivalk program for a time, helping it survive the tightening budgetary constraints.
 The delays and escalating costs of the project were a hindrance not only to its introduction but to Rooivalk's later viability.

 By 1998, the year in which the first production Rooivalk was delivered to the SAAF, the lengthy development time meant that the rotorcraft was already suffering from some alleged obsolescence issues; it was an aerodynamically sound aircraft but the avionics, while advanced for the 1980s, were relatively outdated, which harmed the type's export potential.